• Home

 Seeing the Jarl’s Squad in all its splendour for the first time is one of the most-anticipated moments of any Up Helly Aa.
 The earliest opportunity to do this comes when the squad forms ranks for the morning parade.

-The Galley
+The galley

 We’ve already described the start of the morning parade when the squad is welcomed into the Royal British Legion for presentations.
 This part of the day is a private function, but visitors can wait outside or head towards the town centre and find a position to watch the next part of the celebrations.

 Upon departing the Legion, the squad musters and the Vikings' parade continues along Commercial Road and the Esplanade heading to the Market Cross for 10am.
-Songs will be sung at the cross, and the squad then marches along Commercial Street to be reunited with the galley at Bressay Ferry Terminal for the photos.
+Songs are sung at the cross, and the squad then marches along Commercial Street to be reunited with the galley at Bressay Ferry Terminal for the photos.

-Town Hall Reception and Afternoon Visits
+Town Hall reception and afternoon visits

 The importance of Up Helly Aa is reflected in the fact that for 24 hours the Guizer Jarl is given the freedom of Lerwick and is invited as guest of honour to a Town Hall reception.
 This is a real honour for the Jarl and the squad and is for invited guests only.